 Good for: Supporting the local community.
 Eating ‘healthier’ pizza with well-sourced ingredients.

 There’s a reason why Zzetta pizzas tagline is soul fired pizzas and that’s because there’s a real heart in what they do.
 The ingredients that they use are sourced from the best possible (and mostly local) places and they really try hard at making one of the more unhealthy foods better for us with their 100% vegan base and no unnecessary animal fats or chemical products.
 The restaurant interior encompasses a market vibe with fresh herbs and produce lying around and on the ceiling hang quotes from local people of past memories from the area.
 They’ve categorised the menu into meat, fish or veggie ‘markets’ which I think is a nice touch.
-Then obviously end on a Nutella pizza.
+Obviously, you must end on a Nutella pizza.

 ZZETTA Rathbone Market, 110 Barking Rd, London E16 1EN http://zzetta.co.uk/